AGREEMENT and TERMS – please read carefully and sign below

 Feedback and Reviews

 I strive to provide the best quality of care, help and support to you that I can.
-As our relationship is based on cultivating mutual trust, respect and honesty, I welcome your feedback on how you are experiencing or have experienced my work.
+As our relationship is based on cultivating mutual trust, goodwill and honesty, I welcome your feedback on how you are experiencing or have experienced my work.
 If you are happy with what I have provided please feel free to leave a brief review by clicking any of the links below.
 I value your support and endorsement of my work very highly.

 If you are not satisfied in any way then please allow me the opportunity to resolve any issues you might have with the help I’ve offered.